loopdash/loopdash/src/blog/integrate-action-network-forms.md

 ## 2. Let Your Site's Styles Do the First Pass

-With raw HTML embeds, Action Network forms will inherit your site's base CSS—**if** you've written it well.
+With raw HTML embeds, Action Network forms will inherit your site's base CSS — if you've written it well.
 This inheritance is actually one of the most powerful aspects of using raw HTML embeds, as it means your forms will automatically pick up your site's typography, color palette, and spacing without requiring any additional work.
 When your global styles are thoughtfully crafted, fonts, button styles, label spacing, and other design elements will carry over naturally, creating a seamless visual experience that feels intentional rather than patched together.

 The key is ensuring your global styles comprehensively cover all the form elements you're likely to encounter.
 This means creating base styles for inputs, selects, textareas, labels, and buttons that reflect your brand's design language and provide a consistent foundation for all interactive elements across your site.
 Well-crafted global styles not only make Action Network forms look better immediately, but they also create a system that works for any future forms or interactive elements you might add to your site.